Article

 • The plan does not cover education expenses for sports, games or hobbies unless they are related to the employer’s business or part of a degree program.

-If the program meets all these criteria, an employer may exclude up to $5,250 in educational assistance benefits per employee each year from taxable income.
+If the program meets all these criteria, an employer may exclude up to $5,250 in educational assistance benefits per employee each calendar year from taxable income.
+The employer can either provide the educational assistance by paying qualifying expenses directly or by reimbursing employees for their qualifying expenses.
+Any unused amount of this limit cannot be carried forward to future years.

 Some employers may also require employees receiving educational assistance to follow certain other company-imposed policies before reimbursement, such as minimum grade requirements, retention guidelines or documentation procedures, but these are employer-imposed restrictions and are not part of the tax requirements.
 An employer may choose to incorporate these stipulations into their written plan document.